devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 ### 2. Git Host

 It is the git provider on which corresponding application git repository is hosted.
+By default you will get Bitbuckt and GitHub but you can add many as you want clicking on **[+ Add Git Host]**.

 ### 3. URL